Skip to main content

 Gary Webb, associate professor of sociology at OSU, is a co-principle investigator for a study that will examine first responder creativity in the wake of the World Trade Center and Oklahoma City bombing disasters.
 Webb says creativity and improvisation played a key role in finding solutions to problems not faced in training.

 According to Webb, the rescue and recovery efforts during the 9/11 and Oklahoma City bombing disasters challenged first responders in ways that exceeded all standard disaster management plans.
-The training and previous experiences of the hundreds of men and women on site were factors, but the emergency responses were effectively conducted because hundreds of people were able to find solutions to unforeseeable problems.
+The training and previous experiences of the hundreds of men and women on site were factors.
+Still, the emergency responses were effectively conducted because hundreds of people could find solutions to unforeseeable problems.

 “These disasters happened so quickly and on such a scale that first responders had to solve problems without much of a plan — in effect, they were facing situations never before seen,” Webb said.
 “What we want to know is how people behave when plans don’t work.”